Chapter 5 Map making

 5.4 Introduction

-In this practical we’re going to focus on creating mapped outputs using QGIS and R. For fun we’re going to use data from OpenStreetMap (OSM) and Airbnb.
+In this practical we’re going to focus on creating mapped outputs in R. For fun we’re going to use data from OpenStreetMap (OSM) and Airbnb.

 5.4.1 OSM